Dutch history lesson: Why isn’t the Dutch flag orange?

 Long live oranje!

-All this history and the death of the prinsenvlag didn’t kill the Netherlands’ genuine obsession with orange.
+All this history and the death of the prinsenvlag didn’t kill the Netherlands’ genuine obsession with orange though.
 It might not be the most flattering colour, but it is certainly eye-catching, and serves to add another interesting layer to the country’s national identity!